 Links on other websites that point back to yours are known as 'inbound links' and play a huge role in obtaining favorable search engine rankings.
 If the web is all about exchanging information, then inbound links are essentially other sites endorsing what your site has to say.

 Not all inbound links are created equal in the eyes of Google though.
 A single link from a major website like nytimes.com or bbc.co.uk can provide value equivalent to a dozen links from average websites.

 Creating great content and obtaining inbound links go hand and hand.
 When you write a great blog post or guide, it’s going to influence Google crawlers.
 It’s also going to impress visitors to your site, who will want to share it on social media and link to it on their own websites.

 Be visible to local searchers

 If you run a brick-and-mortar business, you want your website to convince people in your community to visit in person.
-Optimising your site to appeal to people close to you is known as local SEO.
+Optimizing your site to appeal to people close to you is known as local SEO.

 Be sure to include your location in your main keywords.
 If you run a seafood restaurant in Boston, you’ll want to be sure that your website is visible to local searchers seeking a seafood restaurant.
-You’ll want to optimise around the term 'seafood restaurant Boston' in order to let Google know where your restaurant is located.
+You’ll want to optimize around the term 'seafood restaurant Boston' in order to let Google know where your restaurant is located.

 It’s also important to sign up for a Google My Business account.
 This ensures that your business contact information is consistent across Google search, Maps and Google +.
 It also gives your business a greater presence in search results.
 Your customers can leave reviews, which naturally attracts new customers.